-With the tenth anniversary of 9/11 behind us, and the ongoing financial woes, there seems to be a growing population out there worried about all the people and companies watching to hurt them.
+With the tenth anniversary of 9/11 behind us and our ongoing financial woes, there seems to be a growing population out there worried about all the people and companies watching to hurt them.
 Why is everyone so paranoid these days?
-My plea to entrepreneurs is to recognize it as an opportunity, and go the extra mile to make people’s life better rather than stoke the fires.
+My plea to entrepreneurs is to recognize it as an opportunity, and go the extra mile to make people’s lives better rather than stoke the fires.

 I must be the only one who believes that most of the “watching” in the real world, and on the Internet, is done by businesses to help you find what you want, protect you, and improve your experience, rather than invade your privacy or scam you.

 I certainly agree that just like in the real world, consumers have to assume that there are always bad groups on the Internet, as well as down the street, trying to rip you off, so stay out of bad neighborhoods, and keep your wits about you at all times.
 Internet users need to start watching out for themselves, like looking both ways before you cross the street.

 In addition, there is a real business opportunity here for startups.
 I know companies who collect sensitive data from consumers all the time and still seem to keep a squeaky-clean image (e.g., Amazon and eBay).
 There are others who are always a bit suspect or have been hit hard by their mistakes.

 The opportunity is to take advantage of the new power and tools on the Internet.
 Here are a few specifics on how to be part of the solution, rather than part of the problem:

 - Put a personal face and address on your site; don’t hide behind an “info” email address.